 How Were Frescoes Made?

-A fresco is the result of painting of fresh plaster with colored pigments of mineral origin dissolved in water.
+A fresco is a result of painting fresh plaster with colored pigments of mineral origin dissolved in water.
 When the surface dries, the color is incorporated into the plaster thanks to a chemical process, thus allowing the painting to remain for a potentially unlimited period of time, even outside.
-The method of painting frescoes, used in Roman times and by the great masters of the Italian Renaissance including Giotto, Raphael, and Michelangelo.

-Fresco or “a buon fresco” painting is done by applying the color to the still fresh plaster, hense why it is called “a fresco” painting.
-The difficulity of the fresco technique is the need to work while the plaster on the wall is still wet.
-The artist laid out his scene with drawing in charcoal.
+Fresco or “a buon fresco” painting is done by applying the color to the still fresh plaster, hence why it is called “a fresco” painting.
+The difficulty of the fresco technique is the need to work while the plaster on the wall is still wet.
+The artist laid out his scene drawing in charcoal.

 See It For Yourself

 We are big supporters of public television.
 I found this video done by NOVA that I thought was a quite good showing exactly how a fresco is created.
 Watch it here https://youtu.be/Cej4Ggq5nQI

 Not Just Paintings Found Indoors

 Just to be clear, frescoes are not just found in the interiors of churches, monasteries, etc. Frescoes, remember is the technique that is used to paint.
 It is actually very common to find a fresco on the exterior of a building as seen below.
 You just never know where you will find one!